 Asked if he still feels attracted to men, Grech tells PinkNews: “I do, yes… if I had to put it another way, I don’t think I have experienced a specific connection with a woman.”

-“Just because my flesh has not changed, does not mean I have not changed… I’m simply saying I have moved away from the homosexual lifestyle.”
+“Just because my flesh has not changed, does not mean I have not changed.”

-Grech is still confident that god will change his feelings eventually, however.
+Grech is still confident that God will eventually change his feelings eventually, however.

 Gay cure therapy has lost supporters

-David Matheson, the architect of the Mormon ”Journey into Manhood” gay cure program, came out as gay in January and said the practice should be banned.
+David Matheson, who literally wrote the book on conversion therapy in the Mormon Church, came out as gay in January and said the practise should be banned.

-Norman Goldwasser, who performed conversion therapy treatments in Orthodox Jewish faith groups, admitted using gay hook-up apps last year under the username HotnHairy72.
+Norman Goldwasser, who pioneered conversion therapy treatments in Orthodox Jewish faith groups, admitted using gay hook-up apps last year under the username HotnHairy72.

 Grech does not seem concerned, however.

 ”If somebody else’s experience goes bad,” he responds, “it could be for a gazillion reasons.”

 “The truth is, we are all on an individual journey, and just because it failed for that guy, doesn’t mean it would fail for me.”